 6. Discuss anything that is bothering you.

-This one seems obvious, but sometimes we withhold things that are bothering us when we don’t fully understand them.
+This one seems obvious, but sometimes we withhold things that bother us when we don’t fully understand them.
 You don’t have to do that with your therapist.

 7. Talk about any challenges you’re having with therapy.